 Now with Fishing with Dynamite - already named Best Oyster Bar by Los Angeles Magazine - LeFevre celebrates summers spent on Virginia's Eastern Shore and SoCal's vibrant beach communities with a menu that features only the most pristine seafood.
 Like M.B.
 Post, Fishing with Dynamite is a reflection of LeFevre's roots, his travels and his three culinary touchstones - preparing food that is artisanal, soulful and handcrafted.

-Chef de Cuisine, Fishing with Dynamite
+Executive Sous Chef, Fishing with Dynamite

 General Manager, Manhattan Beach Post